evandieren/AbstractBayesOpt.jl/docs/src/tutorials/1D_BO.md

 acq = ExpectedImprovement(ξ, minimum(y_train))
 ````

-## Set up the Bayesian Optimization structure
+### Set up the Bayesian Optimisation structure
-We use BOStruct to bundle all components needed for the optimization.
+We use BOStruct to bundle all components needed for the optimisation.
 Here, we set the number of iterations to 5 and the actual noise level to 0.0 (since our function is noiseless).
-We then run the optimize function to perform the Bayesian Optimization.
+We then run the optimize function to perform the Bayesian optimisation.

 ````@example 1D_BO
 bo_struct = BOStruct(